Workbench CLI commands

 create Create a new Workbench group.

-delete Delete an existing Workbench group.
+delete Delete an existing group.

-describe Describe the group.
+describe Describe a group.

 ℹ️ wb group

-Say a Workbench group’s email is mygroup@mydomain.com.
-The option for the --name flag is mygroup, not mygroup@mydomain.com:
+Say a Workbench group's email is mygroup@mydomain.com.
+The option for the --name flag is

-> wb group list-users --name=mygroup
+> wb group role list --name=mygroup

 gsutil

-You can run wb gsutil or wb gcloud alpha storage. gcloud alpha storage is a newer version of gsutil.
-It doesn’t support everything, but what it does support may be significantly faster.
+You can run wb gsutil or wb gcloud alpha storage. gcloud alpha storage is a newer version of

 ℹ️ wb gsutil